denizyuret/Knet.jl/docs/usage.md

 ```
 abstract Layer
 typealias Net Array{Layer,1}
-type Bias <: Layer; b::Param; Bias(b::Param)=new(b); end
+type Bias <: Layer; b; Bias()=new(Param(0)); end
 ```

 If you are not happy with the default Layer constructors, you can specify your own parameters.
-For example, the Mmul(64,784) constructor fills a (64,784) weight matrix with random weights from a Gaussian distribution with std=0.01.
+For example, the default Mmul(64) constructor fills a (64,784) weight matrix with random weights from a Gaussian distribution with mean=0 and std=0.01.
 If we want a different initialization, we could create a weight matrix any way we want and pass it to the Mmul constructor instead.
 Note that the weight matrix for an Mmul layer with 784 inputs and 64 outputs has size (64, 784).

 ```
-julia> w1 = randn(64, 784) * 0.05
+julia> w1 = float32(randn(64, 784) * 0.05)
 julia> l1 = Mmul(w1)
 ```